apache/incubator-devlake-website/docs/GettingStarted/HelmSetup.md

 | option.database               | The database type, valids: mysql, pgsql                    | mysql                      |

 ## FAQ
-1. Can I use a managed Cloud database service instead of running database in docker?
+1. Can I use a managed Cloud database service instead of running database in Docker?

-  Yes, it just set useExternal value to true while you deploy devlake with helm chart.
-Below we'll use MySQL on AWS RDS as an example.
+  Yes, you can just set useExternal value to true while deploying devlake with helm chart.
+Below we will use MySQL on AWS RDS as an example.
-  1. (Optional) Create a MySQL instance on AWS RDS following this [doc](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.MySQL.html), skip this step if you'd like to use an existing instance
+  1. (Optional) Create a MySQL instance on AWS RDS following this [doc](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.MySQL.html).
+Skip this step if you would like to use an existing instance.
-  2. Proviede below values while install from helm:
+  2. Proviede the folllowing values while install from helm:
     * `mysql.useExternal`: this should be `true`
     * `mysql.externalServer`: use your RDS instance's IP address or domain name.
     * `mysql.externalPort`: use your RDS instance's database port.